My value and life I feel is best captured by my inner journey.

-My work has little to do with visible metrics or worldly achievements (such as ranks, awards, titles, position, or money).
-Nor does it have to do with complicated logical frameworks.
-In fact, my work and life is an abnegation of these, based on the premise of simply tuning in and expressing out.
+I believe a substantive life isn’t based on visible metrics or tangible achievements (such as ranks, awards, titles, position, or money).
+Nor does it have to do much with logical frameworks.
+The only real victory in life is stepping out of the game.

 Please get in touch if I can be of service to you.
 My best.